Skip to page content

 At a Glance

-One $1,000 award is available to a doctoral degree student and one $500 award is available to a master’s degree student in the Department of Kinesiology on a competitive basis.
-Students must be enrolled in a Kinesiology degree program at the time of application.
+• Eligibility: One $1,000 award is available to a doctoral student and one $500 award is available to a master’s student in the Department of Kinesiology on a competitive basis.
+Students must be enrolled in a Department of Kinesiology degree program at the time of application.
 Proposals should be for research for which data collection has not started at the time of the application.
 The award is to be used to support the proposed research.

-Applications for the award should include the following:
+• How to Apply: Applications must be submitted by February 1.
+Application submissions for the award are electronic and should include the following:

-• a statement of the objective(s) and/or research hypotheses
+• Statement of the objective(s) and/or research hypotheses

-• a description of the proposed design and methodology including the analytic approach
+• Description of the proposed design and methodology including the analytic approach

-• a timetable for the completion of the project
+• Timetable for the completion of the project

-The application should be no more than five pages in length, excluding the bibliography.
-The application should include a letter of support from the student’s advisor.
+The application should be 2-5 pages in length, excluding the bibliography.
+The completed application will need to include a letter of support from the student’s advisor.

 © University of Georgia, Athens, GA 30602